VoronDesign/VoronUsers/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4/README.md

 ![Screenshots](./img/screenshots.jpg)

-# 4-inch Touchscreen for OctoDash - Voron 2.4
+# 4-inch Touchscreen for Voron 2.4

+This mod replaces the 12864 panel on the Voron 2.4 with a 4-inch touchscreen.
+To date I have only tested this with OctoDash, but I intend to test with KlipperScreen as this does not require OctoPrint

 ## OctoDash